SaingHmineTun/TMKTypingTutor/README.md

 Without these packages, the application may fail to start or throw errors related to media playback on Ubuntu systems.

+###Installation
-###Installation1.
-Clone or download the repository:
+1. Clone or download the repository:
    ```
    git clone https://github.com/SaingHmineTun/TMKTypingTutor.git
    ```